SEI-ATL-3-8/Reddit-SlideShow/readme.md

 * Prevent default form submission and verify that you can type something into the form
 * Use fetch to make a request.
 Show data in console
 * Create an array of image URLs (tip: use [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) and [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)).
+* Display those images in a grid.
+Reddit will probably send you a ton of images so only create a grid of max 5x5
 * Make the form / title / description hide

-* Add some interesting style / animation
+* Add some interesting style

 ## Example Deliverables